Debunking a UFO "Documentary":

 No location given, but the Internet identifies Byland Abbey, North Yorkshire, England as the setting."They all rushed out into the open, and behold!
 There was an awful thing.
 A nearly circular object of silver appearance, not unlike a discus, flying above them all.
 It excited amongst all the greatest terror."

 It's a hoax.
 The notorious Jacques Vallée had a hand in this one.
 I think they left any mention of him out of the film because they were trying to make the film sound credible.
-But it's not.
+But it's not, and neither is this sighting.

 November 1st, 1461